 Back in 1973 a U.S. Navy DC plane ran out of fuel and crashed on the black beach on the South coast of Iceland.
 Luckily, everyone survived.

-However, now the abandoned remains of the plane are a popular place to visit.
-It looks a bit surreal located in the middle of nowhere.
-It’s nice to see, but I probably wouldn’t come back there and you need to walk 4 km through the black empty desert to get there.
-The experience would be much better if the place was deserted and still not many people knew about it, but sadly, now it’s a new tourists attraction.
+The experience would be much better if the place was deserted and still not many people knew about it, but sadly, now it’s a new tourist attraction.
 Is it worth it?
 It depends if you have time to walk 4km one way to get there and then 4 km back ( I think you can also book a trip to go there by with a travel company if you don’t want to walk).

-How to get to plane crash site
+How to get to the plane crash site

 The plane is located between the Skogafoss and Vik.
-You will see a small car park on the side of the road, which is usually full of cars and a gate with a notice sign that off-road driving to the crash site is forbidden.
+You will see a small car park on the side of the road, which is usually full of cars, and a gate with a notice sign that off-road driving to the crash site is forbidden.
 The way to the plane is marked by yellow poles, so you can’t miss it.

 You can find the exact location map at the bottom of the article.